The Ultimate Care Guide For Dawn Redwood Bonsai Trees

 - The leaves change color in the fall.
 The contrast between the dark green summer foliage and rusty orange fall foliage is incredibly striking!

-- The dawn redwood tree has very little pests and diseases problem.
+- The dawn redwood tree has very few pests and diseases problem.
 So it will be far easier to maintain compared to other bonsai trees.

 - Dawn redwood has very flexible branches so wiring and styling them to different shapes will be easy and fun.